kubeshop/monokle/docs/index.md

 - Diff resources against your cluster and apply changes immediately
 - And much more!

-Check out the [Features Document](./docs/features.md) or watch the Monokle 1.0 walkthrough video (approx 13 minutes):
+Check out the [Features Document](features.md) or watch the Monokle 1.0 walkthrough video below

 [![Monokle 1.0 Walkthrough](img/monokle-welcome.png)](https://youtu.be/9c80qj9NkQk)